Dash Diet For High Blood Pressure – Meal Plan & Side Effects

 Kristen Kuminski, RD, CDN, a New York-based registered dietitian, says, “It’s similar to a Mediterranean diet, which emphasizes plant-based foods like fruits, vegetables, legumes, nuts, seeds, and whole grains.”
 She adds, “The DASH diet is lower in sodium because it avoids processed foods like deli meats, canned soups, etc. It also emphasizes lean proteins and foods with heart-healthy unsaturated fats like salmon over red meat, which is higher in saturated fats.”

 The claims about the efficacy of the DASH diet are scientifically backed.
+This diet is believed to be one of the best and effective diets.
 It is proven to be beneficial for reducing high blood pressure and preventing hypertension-related diseases and conditions.
 Scroll down to the next section to know about its benefits.

 Science-Backed DASH Diet Benefits